wp-plugins/frontier-post/readme.txt

  = Cleanup =
 * On deactivation: no cleanup.
 * On deletion options are deleted, and role capabilities are removed.
-* If you accidently delete the frontier-post plugin folder, you should:
+* If you accidental delete the frontier-post plugin folder, you should:
  * Delete all options starting with frontier_post
  * Remove all capabilities starting with frontier